Project managers spend up to 20 hours weekly on admin tasks. Generative AI in project management can change that.

 The most effective project managers will be those who learn to collaborate with AI, using it to handle routine tasks while focusing their human creativity and judgment on the complex challenges that truly require the human touch.

-With so many generative AI solutions on the market, selecting the right one can feel overwhelming.
-But choosing the right GenAI tool isn’t just about features — it’s about how well it fits your workflows, protects your data, and delivers measurable value.
+Choosing the right GenAI tool isn’t just about features; it’s about how well it fits your workflows, protects your data, and delivers measurable value.

-Here’s a practical, structured approach to help project managers and PMOs make confident, strategic decisions:
+Here’s a practical, structured approach to help project managers make confident, strategic decisions:

 Before investing in any AI tool, establish a structured assessment framework that aligns with your organization's specific requirements: